US Army veteran who served two tours in Afghanistan has been deported to Mexico

-(CNN)A US Army veteran who served two tours in Afghanistan has been deported to Mexico, US Immigration and Customs Enforcement said.
+(CNN)A US Army veteran who served two tours in Afghanistan says he didn't realize he'd been deported to Mexico until it was too late to turn back.

+Speaking from Tijuana Monday, Miguel Perez told reporters that he's feeling well physically, but is "very confused."

+Perez was escorted across the US-Mexico border from Texas and handed over to Mexican authorities Friday, ICE said in a statement.
+Perez says a truck took him to an airport in Indiana.
+He was then flown to Brownsville, Texas, ICE said.

 The deportation follows an earlier decision by US authorities to deny Miguel Perez's citizenship application because of a felony drug conviction, despite his service and the PTSD he says it caused.